boly38/splunk-docker-bootstrap/README.md

 - a minimal quick splunk docker bootstrap
 - `docker compose` based
 - a running splunk server
-- a simple app (alpine based) producing logs forwarded to splunk.
+- a simple app producing syslogs forwarded to splunk via udp
+- a simple app2 producing log files forwarded to splunk via shared volume

 This project is not
 - an advanced usage of splunk,